-The Lack of Affordable Housing in the Daytona Beach Area is Causing Many Vulnerable Senior Citizens and Veterans to Face Immanent Homelessness
+The Lack of Affordable Housing in Central Florida is Causing Many Vulnerable Single Parent Families, Senior Citizens and Veterans to Face Immanent Homelessness

 Elderly senior man at affordable housing tiny home village as planned for Daytona - Volusia Florida